Daniel Johnson (footballer): Preston North End

 Johnson joined Preston North End on 23 January 2015 for an undisclosed fee, believed to be £50,000, on a two-and-a-half-year contract.
 Johnson started life off well at Preston scoring 8 goals in 18 appearances as Preston finished the 2014–15 season in third missing out on automatic promotion on the final day of the season.
 They progressed past Chesterfield in the League One play-offs semi-final before comfortably beating Swindon Town 4–0 in the final to gain promotion to the Championship.
 Johnson was a regular in his first season playing in the second-tier making 44 appearances, scoring nine goals as North End finished in 11th position.
 Johnson signed a new two-year contract extension with Preston in August 2016.
 He made the same number of appearances in 2016–17, scoring four goals including twice against Lancashire rivals Blackburn Rovers on 10 December 2016.
 Preston again finished the season in 11th place.
 Johnson played 36 times in 2017–18 as the Lilywhites missed out on a play-off spot on the final day of the season.

 Johnson agreed a two-year contract extension with Preston in August 2018.
 In 2018–19 under the management of Alex Neil, Preston were unable to push for a top half finish ending the campaign in 14th.
 Johnson scored a career best of 12 goals in 2019–20, finishing top scorer as Preston ended up four points shy of a play-off spot in ninth.
-Johnson signed another contact extension in January 2021 keeping him at Deepdale until the summer of 2023.
+Johnson signed another contract extension in January 2021 keeping him at Deepdale until the summer of 2023.
 The 2020–21 season was a frustrating one for North End as they were unable to put a consistent run of results together and finished in 13th.
 They ended the 2021–22 season again in 13th place with Johnson making 45 appearances, scoring eight goals.
 In his eighth and final season at Preston, Johnson played 38 times, scoring once in another mid-table finish.

 Preston announced on 27 June 2023 that Johnson would be leaving the club at the end of his contract after eight years at the club after making a total of 336 appearances, scoring 57 goals.
 Manager Ryan Lowe stated he was disappointed that Johnson had decided to leave for a new challenge— "We're disappointed but DJ wants a new challenge.
 I had a fantastic relationship with DJ and all the players did and I'm sure all the fans did too, but sometimes people want fresh challenges and that's what DJ's told us he wants to do, and we have to respect that decision.
 He'll go down as a legend at the football club and rightly so because he's a very talented footballer".